T

 +

 Visa requirements for Cape Town depend on your nationality.
-Many countries have visa-free access for short tourist stays (typically up to 90 days).
-However, it is crucial to check the specific requirements for your passport with the South African Department of Home Affairs or your local South African embassy or consulate well in advance of your travel date.
+Many countries have visa-free access for short tourist stays, but it's crucial to check the latest regulations with the South African Department of Home Affairs or your local embassy before traveling.